 816/232-8206

-About 30 minutes from KC’s metropolitan area, this eccentric museum features a hodgepodge of weird artifacts and memorabilia dating to the 1800s.
+About 30 minutes from KC’s metropolitan area, the Patee House was the eastern headquarters of the Pony Express.
+Now an eccentric museum, it features a hodgepodge of weird artifacts and memorabilia dating to the 1800s.
 Standouts include a 1920s gas station, the dentist office of Walter Cronkite’s father, a horse-drawn hearse and a 1,050-pound ball of string.
 The museum served as a headquarters for the Union army in the Civil War, and was also used as a luxury hotel, a girl’s college, and a shirt factory.
-Also on the museum property is the Jesse James Home, home of the outlaw with information on his life and death, in the purported place where of his death.
-On view is the famous bullethole that appeared after his murder.
+Also on the museum property is the Jesse James Home, home of the outlaw – see more about him above.

 Worlds of Fun and Oceans of Fun